 Too much filler doesn’t just make a young person look bizarre, it can also make her look older.
 When someone’s face has zero contours it will make their lips pump like bike tires.

 The way dermal fillers work is by smoothing out wrinkles by injecting directly into the wrinkles.
 When doing this, small amounts of filler should be placed under the skin to add volume to that area.
 It’s like having a “liquid face lift.”

 What Are the Risks of Injectable Fillers?

 The good news is that dermal fillers are generally safe to use.
 However, there are some risks that might arise, such as an allergic reaction to the filler or an undesired look when over-injecting.
-These risks are why you should never take facial fillers lightly and always visit a professional such as Dr. Galitz of Aventura Plastic Surgery.
-Doctors who take their work seriously always use fillers that have been approved by the FDA.
+These risks are why you should never take facial fillers lightly and always visit a professional near you, such as Dr. Galitz of Aventura Plastic Surgery.
+Florida doctors who take their work seriously always use fillers that have been approved by the FDA.

 Dermal Fillers or Fat

 Both dermal fillers and fat can be used to give people a youthful appearance.
 However, both of these fillers can lead to problems if not done correctly.
 Using body fat as a facial filler has become a popular trend in Hollywood.
 While there aren’t any side effects from using fat from your stomach in your face, you should still use caution.
 The fat in your stomach tends to gain weight faster than the fat in your facial area.
 As a result, it’s possible to end up with an uneven look in the face as the fat you injected from your stomach expands quicker than the rest of the fat in your face.